ryandao/dust-react-helper/README.md

 `{ max: 2000, primitive: true }` will set the maximum number of cached jsx nodes to 2000.
 `{ maxAge: 1000, primitive: true }` will set the maximum age to 1000 ms (one second)

-The `primitive: true` tells the cache to generate a hash out of the properties.
-This makes the code several thousand percent faster.

 You can clear the internal cache like this:

     var dust = require('dustjs-linkedin');
     var helper = require('dust-react-helper');
     helper.install(dust, undefined, {max: 2000});
     helper.clearCache();

+The `primitive: true` tells the cache to generate a hash out of the properties.
+If you are sending large JSON objects as paramaters, the cache can get confused.
+If you remove that, it's about as fast as no cache at all.
+You can locally remove the cache (useful if you are generating forms on the server side) with noCache=true inside of the dust helper like this:

+    {@react component="./react/my_component.jsx" noCache=true /}